FahriBilgen/networkCRM/README.md

 - Uses mock data as a fallback when the backend is unreachable.
 - Vision tree, graph canvas and AI panels automatically switch to live data once the API responds.
-- Drag & drop, node edit, and “link person to goal” actions are wired to backend endpoints and respect authorization.
+- Drag & drop, node edit, and link person to goal actions are wired to backend endpoints and respect authorization.
+- Graph canvas now includes an Auto Layout button (ELK layered algorithm) to reflow nodes quickly.

 ---